Israeli soldier arrested for passing missile footage to Iran - www.lokmattimes.com

 Specifically, the soldier is accused of transmitting videos of missile interceptions and photographs of missile landings and hits in Israel during the 12-day war with Iran in June.

-Investigators from the Israel Defense Force's Military Intelligence Service, Israel Security Agency (Shin Bet) and the Israel Police, stressed that the information he provided the Iranians did not reach him through his role in the army.
+Investigators from the Israel Defence Force's Military Intelligence Service, Israel Security Agency (Shin Bet) and the Israel Police stressed that the information he provided to the Iranians did not reach him through his role in the army.

 Authorities said the soldier knew he was dealing with Iranians.